 You may be in a position to give now, or your situation may suggest that you consider one or more of the gift-planning tools listed below.

-The Marriott School, along with your family’s professional advisors, can help you determine a course that best meets your needs.
+The BYU Marriott School of Business, along with your family’s professional advisors, can help you determine a course that best meets your needs.

 Your gift of cash, securities, real estate, or other assets can make a meaningful difference in someone else’s life and potentially bring you tax and other benefits.

 - Retirement Plan Assets